What’s your brand’s competitive advantage?

 “Brand building delivers sustainable competitive advantage in a world where there are few other sources.
 By creating and reinforcing desirable associations for their brands, companies can create demand for their products even if they enjoy no tangible advantage over those of their competitors.”

-In many industries these days, the tangible differences between competing companies are slim.
+Field makes a critically important point here, which is that in most industries these days, the tangible differences between competing businesses are slim.

 Competitive Advantage Examples

-Each of the following three brands has leveraged a different competitive advantage to a create a defensible moat around its market dominance for years.
+Each of the following three brands has leveraged a different competitive edge to a create a defensible moat around its market dominance for years.

-While its dominance has been built on several advantages, Amazon’s competitive advantage comes from scale and aggregation.
+The first of our competitive advantage examples, Amazon has built its commanding market lead on many factors.
+Its true advantage, however, comes from scale and aggregation.
 This goes for sellers as well as customers.

 Amazon learned early on that the more sellers and customers it had in its marketplace network, the lower the prices it could offer.